 I don’t think I’m alone in saying there’s something about the holiday season that elevates stress levels.
-Maybe it’s the pressure to create the “perfect” holiday, the prospect of awkward family gatherings, or a never-ending to-do list.
+Maybe it’s the pressure to create the “perfect” holiday or a never-ending to-do list.
 Regardless of the reason, stress can negatively affect your health and cause you to dread what’s supposed to be a joyful time of year.

-Top 5 Tips for a Stress-free Holiday
+Top 5 Tips for a Stress-Free Holiday

 - Maintain healthy habits.
 Healthy habits tend to fall by the wayside during the holidays, but you’ll feel better physically and mentally if you stick to healthy habits.
 Enjoy holiday food in moderation, try to get enough sleep, and make sure you stay active.
 But be realistic: the holidays are also about enjoying yourself, so cut yourself some slack.
 If you can’t keep up your usual workout routine, just make sure you’re up and moving.
-(How about a game of flag football with your siblings?)

 - Practice gratitude.
 It’s easy to get swept up in the materialism of the season, but you lose sight of what really matters when the focus is on gifts.
-Donating food or volunteering at a soup kitchen, “adopting” a family in need who can’t afford to buy gifts, or spending time with a senior citizen who has no family around gives you perspective about what really matters.
-You’ll have a newfound appreciation for your mooch of a brother when you realize that not everyone is lucky enough to have family to celebrate the holidays with.
+Donating food to a food pantry, offering to pick up groceries for an elderly neighbor, or “adopting” a family in need who can’t afford to buy gifts gives you perspective on what really matters.
+You’ll have a newfound appreciation for everything you do have when you realize that not everyone is lucky enough to have family to celebrate the holidays with.

 While no one has a completely stress-free holiday, you can minimize the amount of stress that permeates your holiday season.
-You have control over what you let affect you.
+You have control over what you let impact you.
 And remember, if you’re feeling more stress than normal, don’t be afraid to reach out and ask for help.